 The audio in this short video I made is from a past webinar by Mark Matousek.

-On June 21 he is presenting a new FREE one-hour teleseminar (for The Shift Network) called “Writing To Heal Your Shadow: The Power of Uncovering Your Hidden Truths.”
+In 2016 he presented a new one-hour teleseminar (for The Shift Network) called “Writing To Heal Your Shadow: The Power of Uncovering Your Hidden Truths.”

 “Our shadows contain not only the dark parts — guilt, shame, fear, regret, anger, and so on — but also our greatest gifts.